munificent/craftinginterpreters/book/functions.md

 1. Our interpreter carefully checks that the number of arguments passed to a function matches the number of parameters it expects.
-Since this check is done at runtime on every call, it has a real performance cost.
+Since this check is done at runtime on every call, it has a performance cost.
 Smalltalk implementations don't have that problem.
 Why not?

 1. Lox's function declaration syntax performs two independent operations.
 It